 Communicating with people outside your native culture, especially in an unknown language, can be challenging.
 However, cross-cultural bridges are crossed every day, and often by those with experience living in a foreign culture.
 You can be one of those people too!
 While you’re on your internship, you'll have the opportunity to overcome oodles of these barriers and gain experience connecting easily with people from all walks of life.
 Knowing what topics and conversations are appropriate in an international community is a unique and important skill that will boost your ability to build strong professional connections globally.
 It will be a total breeze for you to be polite and communicate well while you’re sitting around the boardroom table with your Indian, Australia, American, Portuguese & German coworkers to-be.

 Sound appealing?
-Whether you need some help upskilling, or you just want some out-of-the-ordinary work experience abroad, clicking on that green button is the first step to getting started on your very own international internship!
+Whether you need some help upskilling, or you just want some out-of-the-ordinary work experience abroad, clicking on that red button is the first step to getting started on your very own international internship!